Egypt–Sudan relations

 Contact between Egypt and Sudan goes back to trade and conflict during ancient times.
 In 1820, Egypt conquered Sudan, and continued to occupy the country, later as a condominium under the British, until Sudan declared independence in 1956.
 Sudan later joined the Arab League, of which Egypt is a founding member.
 Relations between successive governments in Egypt and Sudan have warmed and cooled relations at various times.
 Relations today are cordial, but tensions remain.

 History

-Pre-Modern relations
+Ancient relations

 Contact between Egypt and Sudan goes back to ancient times, when ancient trades routes have roots to 4000 B.C.
 The ancient Kingdom of Kush in northern Sudan and ancient Egypt engaged in trade, warfare and cultural exchange.
 During the New Kingdom of Egypt, Egypt conquered further south into Kushite lands.
 Later, the Kushites would conquer Egypt, founding the Twenty-fifth Dynasty of Egypt.
 Afterwards, Egypt would fall to the Persians, Greeks, and later Romans.
 During this time, Christianity spread to Egypt and Sudan.
 Egypt was conquered by the Rashidun Caliphate in 652 AD, but the caliphate failed to spread into Sudan.
 A peace treaty was signed between Muslim Egypt and Christian Sudan called the Baqt, lasting centuries.
 After the Ottomans conquered Egypt, Sudan gradually converted to Islam.